fcabrera23/wasmio/README.md

 - You will need an ONVIF camera for this demo.
 - Check [AKS Edge Essentials requirements and support matrix](https://learn.microsoft.com/azure/aks/hybrid/aks-edge-system-requirements).

+## Building containers

+This sample will use pre-built containers and pull them from the Azure Light Edge public container registry.
+If you want to use your own containers, you can build and push your containers following the readmes of both **http-server** and **video-streaming-app**.

 ## Instructions